taylorsudo/tumblr-backup/README.md

 1. Fetch all posts from your blog
 2. Check for existing post files and skip them
 3. Create a folder structure organized by date
-4. Download media to post-specific folders (if enabled)
+4. Download attachments to post-specific folders (if enabled)
 5. Save each post as an individual markdown file

 ### Incremental Backups

 The script automatically skips posts that have already been backed up by checking if the file exists.
 When you run the script again:
 - Only new posts are created
-- Already downloaded media files are skipped
+- Already downloaded attachments files are skipped
 - No duplicate posts will be created

 This makes it efficient to run regularly (e.g., daily or weekly) to keep your backup up-to-date.

-### Media Download Behavior
+### Attachments Download Behavior

-- **Images**: All images are downloaded to the post's media folder
+- **Images**: All images are downloaded to the post's attachments folder
 - **Videos**:
   - Tumblr-hosted videos are downloaded (max 100MB)
   - External embeds (YouTube, Vimeo, Instagram) remain as links